Skip to main content

 This table is currently empty.

-3. Refer to the steps described in Replace self-signed certificates with trusted third-party certificates on how to obtain certificates from subordinate CA, referred to as ca.crt.
+3. Refer to the steps described in Replace self-signed certificates with trusted third-party certificates for instructions on how to obtain certificates from a subordinate CA, referred to as intermediate.crt.

-Note The ca.crt has certain properties that it derives from the request that need to be sent to the PKI authority, defined in the file /opt/netapp/lib/ontap_mediator/ontap_mediator/server_config/openssl_ca.cnf.
+Note The intermediate.crt has certain properties that it derives from the request that need to be sent to the PKI authority, defined in the file /opt/netapp/lib/ontap_mediator/ontap_mediator/server_config/openssl_ca.cnf

 [root@ontap-mediator ~]# cd /opt/netapp/lib/ontap_mediator/ontap_mediator/server_config